Warning: If you’re a sensitive person who can’t handle reality–tread carefully.

 If so, congrats, you’re on your first menstrual cycle after birth.
 It’s much like someone stabbed you in the uterus without you realizing it.
 Or maybe that a small human leapt out of your uterus recently, either or.
 While normally I suffer under the wrath of cramps I had none for this little event.

 You know those giant overnight pads you bought, and then did not use immediately after giving birth?
 Well, this is their 15 minutes of fame.
 To survive your first menstrual cycle, you’ll need:

 (don’t send a canoe out to sea…the Tampons can wait)

 Many women, especially those breastfeeding, will likely have their first menstrual cycle quite awhile after their stitches have recovered.
 Postpartum is nearly a thing of the past when suddenly you’re at a near-hemorrhage.
-If you have any Chux pads laying around still, those are worthwhile to use basically anywhere you sit.
+If you have any Chux pads laying around still, those are worthwhile to use basically anywhere you sit or sleep.
 Yes, even with those giant pads on.
 Staying hydrated will be obvious when you see the Post-Baby Niagra that is your nether region.